- Project Information

 - King Island Community

-One of the most exciting prospects in KIREIP and a world first in this application is the Uninterruptible Power Supply class Diesel engine or D-UPS.
+One of the most exciting projects in KIREIP and a world first in this application is the Uninterruptible Power Supply class Diesel engine or D-UPS.

-KIREIP is aiming to enhance the value of existing renewable energy generation on King Island.
-The way which this can be done is to switch all diesel generators off during periods where there is plenty of renewable generation.
+KIREIP has enhanced the value of existing renewable energy generation on King Island.
+This was achieved by switching all diesel generators off during periods where there is plenty of renewable generation.

 When renewable energy generation solely meets the customer demand, it results in what is called 100% renewable energy penetration.
-The first time this is achieved it will be a world first for an off-grid system of this size.
+This was first achieved in 2013 and is a world first for an off-grid system of this size.
+In fact on one day alone up to 15 hours was recorded without a diesel generator required.

 Each D-UPS unit contains a large mass flywheel, which uses excess wind energy rather than diesel power to maintain its motion.
 Its diesel engine operates only rarely when the unit is required to provide power for an extended period, otherwise the mass of the flywheel carries sufficient energy to cover the gap in power generation.